electronstudio/python_book/chapters/5_more_games.rst

    \begin{aside}
    \label{}
    \heading{Advanced}
-   \noindent Add a timer to Program~\ref{code:arrays} that deletes one of the aliens when the timer runs out, then starts the timer again.
+   \noindent Add a timer to :numref:`code-arrays` that deletes one of the aliens when the timer runs out, then starts the timer again.

-.. raw:: latex

-   \pagebreak

 Callbacks: another kind of timer
 --------------------------------